marcoris/gulp-wordpress/README.md

 ## Updating WordPress
 Set the new Versionnumber in the `.env` file under `NEW_WP_VERSION`.
 Then run `gulp WPUpdate`.
 This can take several minutes!

+## Translation
+First run the following command to make the *.pot file: `gulp makepot`.
+Then translate it with poedit and save the *.po file.
+After saving run `gulp potomo` to generate the binary file in the wwwroot directory.

 ## TODOs
 * Add rsync functionality for pushing and pulling files
+* Put gulp tasks in separate files to keep it clean

 ### Done
 * Gulp task to update WordPress